AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-pathattr.md

 Specify `norm` to draw text starting near the first path vertex and `reverse` to draw text in the opposite direction, starting near the last vertex.

-*`startPos`* and *`endPos`* allow adjusting where on the path the text will be drawn.
+*`startPos`* and *`endPos`* allow adjusting where on the path the text is drawn.
 0.0 corresponds to the first vertex in the path and 1.0 to the last vertex; intermediate values express the distance along the path between the first and last vertex.

 ## Properties {#section-80f266da4e2549d89f022a3f9ff4584d}